What Fruits Can Dogs Eat? These Are the Best Choices to Share With Your Pup

 All fruit that you share with your dog should be cut into small pieces to prevent choking.
 Some examples of healthy fruits for dogs include:

 - Apples (small pieces with no skin, seeds, or core)

 - Cantaloupe (no rind)

 - Cranberries (but not mixed with raisins, which are toxic)

 - Mangoes (in small pieces minus the skin and pit)

-- Cherry, apricot, and peach pits, which contain a small amount of cyanide and can cause sickness or death if chewed up and digested
+- Cherry, apricot, peach, and plum pits (Contain a small amount of cyanide and can cause sickness or death if chewed up and digested)

-- Grapes and raisins, always highly toxic, even in small amounts
+- Grapes and raisins (Highly toxic, even in small amounts)